 It will be important for you to try and eat the same amount of carbohydrates each day, at the same times each day.
 This means you should try to eat breakfast, lunch, and dinner, with snacks in between, at the same time every day.
 It’s also important to remember to eat a snack before bed to prevent blood glucose levels from dropping too low while you sleep.

 Exercise and weight should be discussed with your doctor.
-It is important to remember that exercise and activity helps lower your blood glucose levels but your current weight and health status is unique to you.
+It is important to remember that exercise and activity help to lower your blood glucose levels, but your current weight and health status are unique to you.

 Most pregnant women require an additional 300 calories or so per day, especially during the 2nd and 3rd trimester.
 This, again, varies from women to women.
 Total daily calories depend on your current status and pre-pregnancy weight.

 There is no exact amount of total carbohydrates to eat per meal/snack unless your doctor/dietician provides you with one based on your current status.

 Breakfast: 15-30grams.
 Gestational diabetic moms may find that their blood sugar levels are high in the morning.
 It is suggested that no fruits be consumed with breakfast along with staying away from milk and cold cereals.
 This is also dependent on the individual.